Supplement fatigue. Are you there yet? Me, too. I have your minimalist approach to gut healing supplements today.

 Why?
 Go back to my peanut butter, ants, and mice analogy.
 The supplements on my list above might be completely irrelevant for you, but something like Adrenal Glandular (which I no longer currently need) might be very relevant.

-I’m here for you now that I have healed to the place I have.
 The goal is to provide any and all information possible, and then leave the decision up to you (+ your doctor).

 Questions?
 Also, I’m always up for investigating new supplements – leave your requests in the comments below.